Caterpillar Inc. [CAT] Price Analysis: NYSE:CAT Bull Target $143.76 or Higher

-The share price of Caterpillar Inc. [NYSE: CAT] inclined by $93.41, presently trading at $100.20.
-The company’s shares saw 14.51% gains compared to the lowest price in the period of the last 52 weeks, set at $87.50 recorded on 03/17/20.
-The last few days have been benevolent to the share price as CAT fall by -5.91% during the last week, even though the stock is still down by -5.34% compared to -6.29 of all time high it touched on 03/16/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -27.39%, while additionally dropping -25.28% during the last 12 months.
+The share price of Caterpillar Inc. [NYSE: CAT] inclined by $100.12, presently trading at $103.01.
+The company’s shares saw 17.73% gains compared to the lowest price in the period of the last 52 weeks, set at $87.50 recorded on 03/19/20.
+The last few days have been benevolent to the share price as CAT jumped by +11.65% during the last week, even though the stock is still down by -2.68% compared to 10.75 of all time high it touched on 03/16/20.
+However, the stock had a poor performance during the past 3 months, roughly losing -24.73%, while additionally dropping -22.55% during the last 12 months.
 Caterpillar Inc. is said to have a 12-month price target set at $143.76.
-That means that the stock has a strong potential to acquire 43.56% increase from the current trading price.
+That means that the stock has a strong potential to acquire 40.75% increase from the current trading price.

 Caterpillar Inc. [NYSE:CAT]: Analyst Rating and Earnings